Student Life

 Thaden Clubs

 Clubs at Thaden are open to most Middle School and all Upper School students.
-We do not offer any clubs for Lower School students at this time but we do offer a robust after school program in partnership with Mobius.
+At this time, Bike club is the only offering for Lower School students but we do offer a robust after school program in partnership with Mobius.

 Roots and Wings Literary Magazine